2022–23 Duleep Trophy

 The 2022–23 Duleep Trophy, also known as Mastercard Duleep trophy due to sponsorship reasons, was the 59th season of the Duleep Trophy, a first-class cricket tournament in India.
 It started from 8 September 2022.
-The zonal format of the tournament returned after 2014-15 season.
+The zonal format of the tournament returned after the 2014–15 season.
 The tournament was played across Tamil Nadu and Puducherry.
 In the final, West Zone defeated South Zone by 294 runs to win their 19th title.